goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 The professional bulk invite - adding, targeting and scraping tool for your groups and channels on Telegram.

-DOUBLEGRAM STARTUP IS NOT AVAILABLE ANYMORE.
-PRO EDITION TOOK HIS PLACE!
-TODAY 30% OFF!
+DOUBLEGRAM PRO TOOK THE PLACE OF DOUBLEGRAM STARTUP!
 More info on www.doublegram.com

 ##### Features